 This storytime is held in the Children's Room on the second floor of the Martin Luther King Jr. Memorial Library.

 For children ages birth to 1 year old and caregivers.

 See you there!

 Can't get enough of Yu-Gi-Oh, Pokemon, or Magic: The Gathering?Prepare to exhibit your trading card prowess at this day-long event in the Great Hall.
 Enjoy swapability at the expense of your opponents and win weekly bragging rights.

-Suzanne Fonzi, one of the new faces in Special Collections
+John Muller, one of the new faces in the Special Collections Department

 So John, tell us about yourself.I grew up in the Maryland countryside in a little town whose claim to fame is it was the capital - for a single day - when President James Madison stayed in the postmaster’s house on Aug.
 26, 1814 while the British invaded Washington.
 That’s probably why I’ve always been interested in local history.